 - 1000-1400 Open Docks

 - 1200 All schooners must be docked in Baltimore

 - 1600 Push off for Parade of Sail at 1700

-- 1900 All Hands Party (outdoors on the Marina dock this year due to Covid)
+- 1900 All Hands Party (outdoors on the Marina dock like last year)

 - 0630 Mandatory Skippers’ Meeting – Schooners not represented at this mandatory meetings will be disqualified.
 Captains unable to attend must arrange official representation and notify the race committee.

 - 0730 Cast-off for the Start

 - 1200 Start of the Race

 - 0800-1800 Open Docks